-Thomas Kesler advises public and private clients in a broad range of corporate transactions, including domestic and international mergers and acquisitions; joint ventures; strategic alliances; venture capital and private equity investments; corporate restructurings; commercial transactions; and other various business transactions.
+Thomas Kesler advises public and private telecommunications, consumer products, building materials, health, and technology clients in a broad range of corporate transactions, including U.S. and international mergers and acquisitions; joint ventures and strategic alliances; private equity and venture capital investments; corporate governance; and other business transactions.

-Mr. Kesler concentrates his practice on the structuring, negotiating, and executing of mergers and acquisitions and other control transactions, and has significant experience in the telecommunications, technology, and banking industries.
-Mr. Kesler’s telecommunications practice includes the routine representation of one of the world's largest telecommunications companies in domestic and international mergers and acquisitions and joint ventures.
+Concentrating his practice on the structuring, negotiating, and executing of mergers and acquisitions and other control transactions, Thomas has significant experience in the telecommunications, health and life sciences, retail and consumer goods, and technology industries.
+He works with clients to find the most efficient and tailored solutions to acquisition-related issues.
+Thomas’s telecommunications practice includes the routine representation of one of the world's largest telecommunications companies in domestic and international mergers and acquisitions and joint ventures.
 He also frequently advises clients on issues relating to non-transactional matters, including general corporate matters, governance, and legal compliance.

 Represented AT&T in connection with an exchange transaction with Verizon Wireless in which Verizon transferred cellular licenses, network facilities, subscribers, and other assets in Vermont, New York and Washington to AT&T in exchange for similar assets in Kentucky, cash and other consideration.